 Ovarian cancer is the UK's biggest gynaecological killer.
 There is currently no national screening programme for the disease and until there is, the best tool we have to ensure more women are diagnosed earlier is awareness.
 That’s why Ovarian Cancer Action is Talking Ovaries, and why we want you to talk ovaries with us!
 There are lots of ways you can get involved:

 Arrange a talk at your place of work

-We want to be talking ovaries to as many people as possible, and can do this by coming to deliver and awareness presentation to your group, club, place of work, school or university.
+We want to be talking ovaries to as many people as possible, and can do this by coming to deliver an awareness presentation to your group, club, place of work, school or university.

-Covering things such as the key facts and stats about the disease, signs and symptoms, risk factors and how the disease is diagnosed and treat.
-Presentations are delivered by OCA staff and Voices……..if you have a group of people who want to listen and learn we want to come talk ovaries to you!
+Covering things such as the key facts and stats about the disease, signs and symptoms, risk factors and how the disease is diagnosed and treated.
+Presentations are delivered by OCA staff and volunteers.
+If you have a group of people who want to listen and learn, we want to come and talk ovaries to you!

 Spread the word

 Educate yourself about the symptoms of ovarian cancer, and pass this information on to at least one other person.
 Why not do one of the following:

 - Have a conversation with a friend or family member and give them a copy of our symptoms guide

 - Put our symptoms poster up in your toilets at work, community centre, gym or health club, pharmacy, church, mosque, synagogue or supermarket...use your imagination!